darshaktest/BbcApiAutomation/README.md

 - Validate JSON status code and responce time
 - Should Support Each and Every platforms.
 - can be Executed within the local IDE.

+# Note:- Added manual Test cases in the current repository.